yuki/Musa/README.md

 [![Xcode 8.0+](https://img.shields.io/badge/Xcode-8.0-blue.svg?style=flat)](https://developer.apple.com/swift/)

 ## About
-After upgrading to iOS 10, Apple's Music.app changed too much for me.
-The new version of the app gives more importance to the social media than to music.
+Since iOS 7, Apple has made a lot of modifications in its Music.app for iPhone and iPod.
+The new versions of the app gives more importance to the social media than to music, specially since iOS 9.

-I have never made any program in iOS, so this is my opportunity to learn how to code in Swift.
+I have never made any program for iOS, so this is my opportunity to learn how to code in [Swift](https://swift.org/) for the iPhone.

-My intention is to create a replacement for the original Music.app, to be more like the one that come with  iOS 9 and before.
+My intention is to create a replacement for the original Music.app, to be more like the one that came with  iOS 7 and before.

-This is my first iOS app, so you're welcome to fork the project and send me requests :D
+This is my first iOS app, so you're welcome to fork the project and send me pull-requests 😄

 ## Requirements
 The source code is into **source** folder ;-)